somospragma/qa-mobile-serenity-appium-browserstack-sdk/README.md

 * Replace YOUR_USERNAME and YOUR_ACCESS_KEY in serenity.conf located in test/java/resource/serenity.conf
 * Install dependencies `mvn install`
 * You can setup environment variables for all sample repos (see Notes) or update `serenity.conf` file with your [BrowserStack Username and Access Key](https://www.browserstack.com/accounts/settings)
+* Replace app bs url in browserstack.yml, this url is generated on Browserstack after of upload app

 ### Running your tests
+#### If you use profiles
 - To run a sample test, run `mvn verify -P sample-test`
+#### If you use specify runner without profiles
-- To run local tests, run `mvn verify -P sample-local-test`
+- To run a sample test, run `mvn verify -Drunner=SampleTest`

  Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)